Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README-incremental.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-react-spa` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant name.

 To setup your B2C user-flows, do the following: